lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.

 | It is essential that delegates understand that:
 | - RSP performance during DP0 is not representative of the future RSP's performance
-|  - RSP compute resources during DP0 are not representative of user quotas of the operations-era RSP
+| - RSP compute resources during DP0 are not representative of the operations-era RSP
 | - future RSP safegaurds to protect against, e.g., data loss, are not yet present
 | - documentation and support mechanisms are still in their very earliest versions

-See also the `Guidelines and Expectations`_ for DP0 Delegates and **PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS**.
+See also the `Guidelines and Expectations`_ for DP0 Delegates and **(PLACEHOLDER LINK TO FULL LIST OF DETAILED WARNINGS)**.

-**Resources:** Find instructions and tutorials for DP0, DC2, and the RSP at `<http://dp0-1.lsst.io>`_.
+**Resources:** Find instructions and tutorials for DP0, DC2, and the RSP at `ls.st/dp0-1 <http://dp0-1.lsst.io>`_.
 See also `Getting Support`_, below.